Mohamed-D-Ezzo/ezzoisthebest/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=SoftWare+Engineer++Manual+Tester;Automation+Tester" alt="Typing SVG" /></a></p>
 - 🏢 I'm a Software Engineer and Manual - Automation Tester
 - 👨‍💻 As a Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, Selenium, and NodeJS, or anything related to testing.
+- 💬 Ask me about my experiences in JavaScript, Selenium, Node.js, or anything related to web and mobile application testing.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.